 Colleen Fielding Cook ’13 decided to attend Shenandoah because she was interested in the commercial music voice pedagogy program, which was the only one of its kind at the time.
 However, once at the university, a fellow student encouraged Cook to pursue an arts management degree.
-Associate Professor of Arts Management David Edelman, former Vocal/Choral Professor Kathryn Green and Janette Ogg also encouraged Cook to take on a double major.
+Associate Professor of Arts Management David Edelman, Professor of Voice and Director of Shenandoah Conservatory’s Graduate Vocal Pedagogy Program Kathryn Green and former Professor of Voice, Janette Ogg also encouraged Cook to take on a double major.
 Along with their encouragement, the professors were able to make her time at the university an meaningful experience, and helped her receive a prestigious internship at Americans for the Arts.

 “While at Shenandoah, I received outstanding instruction as well as access to internships that prepared me to take on any challenge I would face,” said Cook.
 “My professors taught me how to think objectively and approach a challenge, and they remain wonderful resources and mentors to this day.”

 Cook is the president of Vinyl Marketing in Ashland, Ohio, where she previously served as the director of operations.
 Prior to her career with Vinyl Marketing, she was the director of development and director of marketing for Renaissance Theatre in Mansfield, Ohio

 “The quality of education students receive at Shenandoah is outstanding,” said Cook.
 “I was prepared for anything that came my way following my graduation, no matter how challenging, because I had the resources and the connections available to me and my instructors taught me how to approach challenges in the field.”